Foxy Lady (Cher album): Critical reception

-Foxy Lady received positive reviews from music critics.
-Joe Viglione of AllMusic said of the songs that "the other titles here display Cher's rich expression and the superb production work of Sonny Bono and Snuff Garrett.", and called Foxy Lady "an impressive collection of ten songs which holds up years later with more staying power than when it was first released."
+Foxy Lady has received positive reviews from music critics.
+Joe Viglione of AllMusic said retrospectively of the songs that "the other titles here display Cher's rich expression and the superb production work of Sonny Bono and Snuff Garrett.", and called Foxy Lady "an impressive collection of ten songs which holds up years later with more staying power than when it was first released."

-Rolling Stone praised the album saying that it "is dynamite work and will take her right up the charts once again" and described it as "a sure and speedy chart-topper for the "Foxy Lady"."
+Rolling Stone praised the album saying that it "is dynamite work and will take her right up the charts once again" and described it as "a sure and speedy chart-topper for the 'Foxy Lady'."
+Cash Box, for their part, regarded the album as great, praising Cher for having "taken ten songs and stamped them indelibly with the imprint of her personality and style."

+Commercial performance

 Despite good sales of the first single, "Living in a House Divided", the album wasn't appreciated by the public, and unlike its predecessor, the record had limited success.
-The war between Garrett and Bono may have damaged the sales of the record.

-Commercial performance

-Foxy Lady debuted on the Billboard 200 at number one hundred twenty at the end of July, and after two weeks came in at #57.
+Foxy Lady debuted on the Billboard 200 at number 120 at the end of July, and after two weeks came in at #57.
 The highest position reached was at #43.

 The album also entered the Canadian Albums Chart and debuted at number seventy-five in late August, at a time when Sonny & Cher's album All I Ever Need Is You was also on the chart, and reached its highest position (#39) in September.

 The album remained in the chart for fourteen weeks and exited in late November.

+The album may have been considered for Quadraphonic release (a first for MCA) as the track "Don't Hide your Love" was mixed in 4-channel and circulated on an internal MCA CD-4 Test Pressing LP record.

 Singles

 "Living in a House Divided" was the first single released.
 It peaked in the US Billboard Hot 100 at #22 and in the Adult Contemporary chart at #2.
-It peaked in the Canadian Single Chart at #17.

-Shortly after, a second single was released, "Don't Hide Your Love", that entered the Billboard Hot 100 at #46.
+It peaked on the Canadian singles chart at #17.
+Shortly after, a second single was released, "Don't Hide Your Love", which peaked at #46 on the Billboard Hot 100 chart.